 The monument to the 12th New Hampshire Volunteer Infantry Regiment is south of Gettysburg on Emmitsburg Road next to the Klingle farmhouse.
-(39.806506° N, 77.245989° W; Google map; Monument map: Emmitsburg Rd.)
+(39.806506° N, 77.245989° W; Google map; Tour map: Emmitsburg Rd.)

 About the monument to the 12th New Hampshire